swcarpentry/board/subcommittees/mentoring/roles/chair-and-vice.md

 - facilitates the formation of task forces / sub-committees as appropriate to accomplish desired mentoring outcomes
 - evaluates committee roles on a yearly basis

-The vice-chair of the mentoring committee
+The vice-chair of the mentoring committee:

 - assists the chair in the above responsibilities
 - assumes the responsibilities of the chair when they are unable to perform their duties